-Thin the coating using paramount crystals, EZ-Thin or virgin coconut oil (solid) until the consistency is smooth and fluid like a fresh can of paint.
+While the medallions are resting, melt yellow candy wafers into a bowl.
+Thin the coating using paramount crystals, EZ-Thin or virgin coconut oil (solid) until the consistency is smooth like a fresh can of paint.
 Set aside for a few minutes so the heat can dissipate.

 Dip each cake pop into the coating.
 Shake excess off and use a toothpick to pierce any air bubbles you notice.

-While the coating is still wet, place the diagonal end of the candy at the bottom of the cake pop.
-Make sure the candy is placed so the “ribbons” overlap slightly and flare outward.
+While the coating is still wet, place the diagonal end of the candies at the bottom of the cake pop so the “ribbons” overlap slightly and flare outward.
 Place on a cake pop stand to let dry completely.

 Melt about 10 blue candy wafers, then spoon into a plastic snack bag.
 Cut a hole in one corner and pipe a special message (you can also use a small writing piping tip) to celebrate Dad.
 Let dry and serve!

 Find Your Next Project

 Keep the cake pop festivities going with these fun tutorials.